Sarthak-Gupta345/hello-world/README.md

 First Repository

 Hello!
-I am a beginner and I like to contribute in Open Source Programming, like that ;-) LOL
+I am a beginner and I like to contribute in Open Source Projects, like that ;-) LOL